ctapobep/chef-jira/cookbooks/java/README.md

 OpenJDK is the default because of licensing changes made upstream by Oracle.
 See notes on the `oracle` recipe below.

+NOTE: In most cases, including just the default recipe will be sufficient.
+It's possible to include the install_type recipes directly, as long as the necessary attributes (such as java_home) are set.

+## set_attributes_from_version

+Sets default attributes based on the JDK version.
+This logic must be in a recipe instead of attributes/default.rb.
+See [#95](https://github.com/socrata-cookbooks/java/pull/95) for details.

+## default_java_symlink

+Updates /usr/lib/jvm/default-java to point to JAVA_HOME.

+## purge_packages

+Purges deprecated Sun Java packages.

 ## openjdk